EasyMina/templates/README.md

 # Templates for EasyMina

-This repository serves as a central hub for templates and documentation for functions.
+This repository serves as a central hub for `projects` and `documentation for functions`.
 This folder is used to generate learning content as automated as possible using AI-supported tools.

 ## Features:
 - Consolidation of all learning content into one folder